Sly Stone: Later years

 Stone went on to record four more albums as a solo artist (only High on You (1975) was released under just his name; the other three were released under the "Sly & The Family Stone" name).
 In 1976, Stone assembled a new Family Stone and released Heard Ya Missed Me, Well I'm Back.
 1979's Back on the Right Track followed, and in 1982 Ain't But the One Way was released, which began as a collaborative album with George Clinton, but was scrapped and later completed by producer Stewart Levine for release.
 None of these later albums achieved much success.

 Stone also collaborated with Funkadelic on The Electric Spanking of War Babies (1981), but was unable to reinvigorate his career.
-In the early 1980s Sly Stone was also part of a George Clinton/Funkadelic family project with Muruga Booker called "The Soda Jerks," who recorded an album worth of material, of which only one song has been released.
-However, Muruga still has plans to release the material from the project.
+In the early 1980s Sly Stone was also part of a George Clinton/Funkadelic family project with Muruga Booker called "The Soda Jerks".

 In June 1983, Stone was arrested and charged with cocaine possession in Fort Myers, Florida.
+He served 3 years probation, and was then jailed again for violating parole.

-Stone managed to do a short tour with Bobby Womack in the summer of 1984, and he continued to make sporadic appearances on compilations and other artists' records.
-In 1986, Stone was featured on a track from Jesse Johnson's album Shockadelica called "Crazay".
-The music video featured Stone on keyboards and vocals, and received some airplay on the BET music network.
+Stone managed to do a short tour with Bobby Womack in the summer of 1984. and in 1986, Stone was featured on a track and its music video from Jesse Johnson's album Shockadelica called "Crazay".

-In 1986, Stone released a single, "Eek-ah-Bo Static Automatic", from the Soul Man soundtrack, and the song "I'm the Burglar" from the Burglar soundtrack.
-He also co-wrote and co-produced "Just Like A Teeter-Totter," which appeared on a Bar-Kays album from 1989.
+In 1985, Stone released a single, "Eek-ah-Bo Static Automatic", from the Soul Man soundtrack, and the song "I'm the Burglar" from the Burglar soundtrack.
+He also co-wrote and co-produced "Just Like A Teeter-Totter", which appeared on a Bar-Kays album from 1989.

-From 1988 to 1989 Sly Stone wrote and produced a collection of unreleased recordings in his home studio in New Jersey, "Coming Back for More" and "Just Like A Teeter-Totter" are a part of that collection of about 20 songs.